-- 1. Run the appropriate diagnostic test. - 2.
+- 1. Run the appropriate diagnostic test.
+See Using System Diagnostics for available diagnostic tests. - 2.
 Restart the system and check for any system messages pertaining to the NIC controller. - 3.
 Check the appropriate indicator on the NIC connector: - If the link indicator does not light, check all cable connections. - If the activity indicator does not light, the network driver files might be damaged or missing.
 Remove and reinstall the drivers if applicable.
 See the NIC's documentation. - If applicable, change the autonegotiation setting. - Use another connector on the switch or hub. - 4.
 Ensure that the appropriate drivers are installed and the protocols are bound.
 See the NIC's documentation. - 5.
-Enter the System Setup and confirm that the NIC ports are enabled on the Integrated Devices Screen. - 6.
+Enter the System Setup and confirm that the NIC ports are enabled on the Integrated Devices screen. - 6.
 Ensure that the NICs, hubs, and switches on the network are all set to the same data transmission speed and duplex.
 See the documentation for each network device. - 7.
 Ensure that all network cables are of the proper type and do not exceed the maximum length.